OPCFoundation/UA-.NETStandard/SampleApplications/Workshop/DataTypes/README.md

 ﻿## DataTypes Server

-This server is build using the UA-.NETStandard stack as example, how to use data types.
+This server is build using the UA-.NETStandard stack as example of how to define and use custom data types.

 Additional Resources: